-Comprehensive understanding to the student profile
+Comprehensive understanding of the student profile

 The first step in career counselling is getting a comprehensive understanding of the students – the strengths, weaknesses, interests, hobbies, academics and every data point that’s useful for a career counsellor to work on.

-Awareness on various career options
+Awareness of various career options

 The counsellor should build awareness and update periodically about the different course and career options that are available for students.
 They should be well-versed the timelines of the application process to smoothen the application process.
 GCC is a comprehensive platform that covers most of the courses.
 This aids counsellors to give better guidance to students

 Writing a Career Action Plan